 - Action Bomb: Red-glowing zombies will explode once you touch or shoot them.

 - Announcer Chatter: Used for weapon pickups.
 With a different announcer per world, none the less.

 - Autobots, Rock Out!: The entire soundtrack consists of metal-oriented themes.

 - Bond One-Liner: Barry says several of them in the middle of slaughtering zombies in earliest versions.
 He also has some things to say after the round is over.
 Downplayed in level 5-2, where he starts running out of ideas.

 - Cliffhanger: Eighth world, Brains' Lab, ends with Professor Brains announcing that he opened a portal to another dimensions and plans to invade another worlds.
 This was going to be followed by the series of crossovers with other works, before it was silently cancelled.

 - Death Is a Slap on the Wrist: After losing a life, you respawn not far from where you died.
-Not only that, but the amount of lives you have always resets to the default 3 after completing the level, even if you have only one or two remaining.
+Not only that, but the amount of lives you have always resets to the default 3 after completing the level, even if you had only one or two remaining.
 Getting a Game Over doesn't punish you much either, as you simply restart the level.

-- Early Installment Weirdness: Unlike Monster Dash and Jetpack Joyride, Age of Zombies is not an Endless Runner, but a top-dow twin stick shooter, with a proper ending.
+- Unlike Monster Dash and Jetpack Joyride, Age of Zombies is not an Endless Runner, but a top-dow twin stick shooter, with a proper ending.
 It also doesn't shy away from showing blood, instead of relying on Bloodless Carnage, especially noticeable with Monster Dash, where you still get to blast zombies and mummies in the face.
 Finally, the iconic Machine Gun Jetpack is completely absent.

 - Flunky Boss: Every single boss battle is accomplained by an endless amount of mook zombies to keep you busy.